California Personal Injury Lawyer Fee

 The money for your attorney will typically be taken from your settlement.
 While it may seem unfair that you have to pay money you are owed as compensation for your injuries, hiring a legal professional almost always increases the overall settlement value, thus making it worth your while.

 Imagine your insurance company offers you $10,000.
-You don’t think this is sufficient, so you hire a California personal injury attorney.
+You don’t think this is sufficient, so you hire a California personal injury lawyer.
 They manage to negotiate the settlement value up to $50,000.
 If the lawyer then takes 33%, you will still be left with around $33,000, over three times your original $10,000 settlement.

 Is there another way to pay attorneys?